Romeo And Juliet Juliet Character Traits

 Passion and Intensity

 Her love for Romeo quickly becomes the defining aspect of her identity.
-She is willing to risk everything—her family, her social standing, and even her life—for the sake of their relationship.
+Also, she is willing to risk everything—her family, her social standing, and even her life—for the sake of their relationship.
 This unwavering devotion is evident in her willingness to marry Romeo in secret, defying her parents’ plans for her marriage to Paris.
 The intensity of her passion sets her apart from the other characters in the play and drives much of the dramatic action.

 Intelligence and Wisdom